visit the Kingdom

 The National Olympic Committee (Komiti Olimpik Tana) organises and supports all the Olympic activities, including the participation of Kaupelanese athletes at the 2016 Olympic Games in Rio.
 The country conquered two medals in the Olympic Games, bronze in boxing (light flyweight) in 1976 with "Fred" Waga Sarsala (1952-2018) and bronze in boxing (flyweight) in 1988 with Ngaru Kawisitra.
 Kaupelan also participates in the FICT Games and hosted the FICT Games 2017.

 The Martial arts, like taekwondo, judo, karate and boxing, are popular as well.
-Capoeira is gaining importance in the country due to its similarity with an ancient Martial art called wautasar ("foot fight").
-Capoeira was introduced by the end of the 90s by a Brazilian player, master Mutuca, who created the first Capoeira group in the country, the Ngadya Kapwera Berimbau Kaupèlan (Berimbau Kaupelan Capoeira Group).
+Capoeira is gaining importance in the country due to its similarity with wansang keke ("foot fighting"), a modality of wansang.
+Capoeira was introduced by the end of the 90s by a Brazilian player, master Mutuca, who created the first capoeira group in the country, the Ngadya Kapwera Berimbau Kaupèlan (Group of Capoeira Berimbau Kaupelan).

 Other important sports are badminton, male field hockey, female volleyball, male rugby, female field hockey, athletics, male volleyball, female basketball and swimming,sailing, canoeing, cycling, table tennis, triathlon .